cgiesche/streamdeck-homeassistant/README.md

 # Configuration
 There are two sections on the plugin's cofiguration panel:
  * Home Assistant Settings
    Contains global settings for your Home Assistant installation.
-Once saved, the settings are valid for all Buttons.
+Once saved, the settings are used for all stream deck Buttons.
  * Entity Settings
    Contains settings for an individual button.

 ## Home Assistant Settings